-Ecommerce sales grew by 16.8 percent last year, accounting for approximately 20 percent of all retail sales worldwide, this article is about how to maximise your ecommerce ROI.
+Ecommerce sales grew by 16.8 % last year, accounting for approximately 20 % of all retail sales worldwide, this article is about how to maximise your ecommerce ROI.
 This year, global ecommerce sales are expected to total $5.5 trillion worldwide and continue growing over the next few years, proving that ecommerce is becoming an increasingly lucrative option for businesses.

 Personalisation: the key to ecommerce ROI

-But it is critical to negating the effect of competitor activity by taking that personalisation directly to your consumers.
+However, it is critical to negate the effect of competitor activity by taking that personalisation directly to your consumers.
 Waiting for them to come to you allows your competition free reign to target them.
 You must use email to communicate with your consumers.
-It the only viable way to deliver comprehensive marketing messages, although SMS is an option too.
+It is the only viable way to deliver comprehensive marketing messages, although SMS is an option too.
 Email is therefore the ideal vehicle to deliver personalisation.

 It is essential to maximising profits, that you offer each individual those products most pertinent to them.
 Context is essential to growth.

-The solution is predictive personalisation software (PPS), which maximises ROI as it uses data captured from each individual consumer as they visit your site, including what they look at, return to most often, etc. It then aligns this with both that individual’s buying history and their perpetual purchases, to rank every SKU on your site by the greatest likelihood of imminent purchase by each individual, as no two people are ever alike.
+The solution is hyper-personalisation software, which maximises ROI as it uses data captured from each consumer as they visit your site, including what they look at, return to most often, etc. It then aligns this with both that individual’s buying history and their perpetual purchases, to rank every SKU on your site by the greatest likelihood of imminent purchase by each individual, as no two people are ever alike.

-Instead of waiting for consumers to buy specific products, promoting this season’s stock for example, PPS it uses a predictive analytics algorithm to work out what which products offer the greatest buying propensity for each individual consumer.
+Instead of waiting for consumers to buy specific products, promoting this season’s stock for example, it uses a predictive analytics algorithm to work out which products offer the greatest buying propensity for each consumer.
 There is no segmenting involved.

 Then, using a machine learning algorithm, it also calculates when that person is most likely to do so.
-At that precise moment it sends them their own unique email with their tastes, interests, likes , which delivers you the highest ROI possible.
-PPS is 100% autonomous software requires zero human input.
+At that precise moment, it sends them their unique email with their tastes, interests, and likes, which delivers you the highest ROI possible.
+Because it is an element of AI, hyper-personalisation is (or should be if used properly) 100% autonomous software that requires zero human input.

-PPS is installed as a plugin, and gathers all the required ecommerce website data necessary.
-It then applies it in the most immediate and lucrative way possible autonomously
+It is installed as a plugin and gathers all the required ecommerce website data necessary.
+It then applies it in the most immediate and lucrative way possible autonomously.

 Organic growth through strategic owned media activity

-Owned marketing activities, like generating organic traffic to your blog or social profiles, are obviously very cheap, providing you have copywriting skills on the team.
-Dedicating more time and resource to your owned media can quickly boost your reach.
+Owned marketing activities, like generating organic traffic to your blog or social profiles, are very cheap, provided you have copywriting skills on the team.
+Dedicating more time and resources to your owned media can quickly boost your reach.
 But so, too, can longer-term strategic keyword research and implementation, content marketing planning and optimisation, and aligning your brand positioning with your persona’s behaviour and needs.

 Ultimately, businesses need to consider reach in terms of volume and also quality, hence filling the funnel for activities after the initial ‘reach’.
 Free tools such as the Google Adwords planner can add value to your owned media planning as well as paid.